Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot

+In the next paragraph, we show that there is also a linear relationship between $\mbox{bias}(z)$ and $\mbox{bias}(u)$ of the Matsuoka oscillator when $u^e$ and $u^f$ are periodical signals with biased duty cycles.

-\textbf{Steering with the biased duty cycle of periodic tonic inputs: } We consider a different approach to control the steering of the snake robot given that both $u_i^e$ and $u_i^f$ are pulse wave functions and are exclusive to each other.
-We define the duty cycle of a wave function as $D(\cdot)$.
-Given a Matsuoka oscillator in Equation \eqref{eq:matsuoka}, we aim to find out the relationship between the bias of $\psi_i$ and the duty cycle of the tonic inputs.
-Before going further, we first define a relation between two periodic signals named ``entrainment'' based on the related theory in \cite{matsuoka2011analysis, Matsuoka2013FrequencyRO}.
+\textbf{Steering with the biased duty cycle of periodic tonic inputs: } We show a different approach to control the steering of the snake robot given that both $u_i^e$ and $u_i^f$ are square wave functions and are complementary to each other.

-\begin{definition} (Entrainment) Given a CPG system with its natural frequency $\omega_n>0$.
-If a CPG system's output is synchronized to the forced input frequency $\omega$, then this system is entrained with the forced input signal.
-The relation between the CPG output and the forced input signal is called \textit{entrainment}. \end{definition}

-Let $u_i = u_i^e - u_i^f$.
-According to the \textit{perfect entrainment assumption} \cite{matsuoka2011analysis}, let $u_i$ be resonant to $\psi_i$.
-Let the period of $\psi_i$ be $T = 2\pi$ (it is easy to prove that a different value of $T$ would not change the following equation), based on the Fourier expansion, the bias of $u_i$ can be expressed as